jamesnvc/Kaleidoscope-MouseKeys/README.md

 ## Plugin methods

-The plugin provides a `MouseKeys` object, with the following methods and properties available:
+The plugin provides a `MouseKeys` object, with the following properties available:

 ### `.speed` and `.speedDelay`

-> These two control the speed of the mouse cursor, when a movement key is held.
+> These two control the speed of the mouse cursor when a movement key is held.
-> The former, `.speed`, controls the amount of pixels the cursor moves, when it
+> The former, `.speed`, controls the number of pixels by which the cursor
-> has to move, and defaults to 1.
-The latter, `.speedDelay` is the amount of
+> moves and defaults to 1.
+The latter, `.speedDelay`, is the amount of time
-> time - in milliseconds - to wait between two movements, and defaults to 0, no
+> in milliseconds to wait between two movements and defaults to 0 (no delay).
-> delay.

 ### `.accelSpeed` and `.accelDelay`

 > These two properties control the speed of acceleration.
 The former,
-> `.accelSpeed`, controls how much the speed shall be increased at each step,
+> `.accelSpeed`, controls by how many pixels the speed shall be increased at
-> while the second, `.accelDelay`, controls how often (in milliseconds)
+> each step, while the second, `.accelDelay`, controls how often (in
-> acceleration should be applied.
+> milliseconds) acceleration should be applied.
 >
 > They default to 1 pixel and 50 milliseconds, respectively.

 ### `.wheelSpeed` and `.wheelDelay`

 > The last two properties supported by the plugin control the mouse wheel
 > scrolling speed.
-The former, `.wheelSpeed`, controls the amount of ticks the
+The former, `.wheelSpeed`, controls the number of ticks the
-> wheel shall scroll, and defaults to 1.
+> wheel shall scroll by and defaults to 1.
 The second, `.wheelDelay`, controls the
-> delay between two scroll events, and defaults to 50 milliseconds.
+> delay between two scroll events and defaults to 50 milliseconds.